Foster Care

 FAQs on Becoming a Foster Parent in Indiana

-Foster parents in Indiana receive a per diem which typically ranges from $20 to $40 per day.
-The amount varies based on the child’s age and needs, and is designed to help cover the costs of caring for a child.
+Foster parents in Indiana receive a per diem, which typically ranges from $20 to $40 per day.
+The amount varies based on the child’s age and needs, and is designed to help cover the costs of their care.

 For children with special needs or those in therapeutic care, the rates may be higher.

-It's important to remember that this isn't a salary, but rather financial support to help meet the child's needs.
-The funds are meant to cover expenses like food, clothing, and transportation.
+It's important to remember that this stipend isn't a salary.
+It is financial support to help meet the child's needs and cover everyday expenses.

 How long does it take to become a foster parent in Indiana?

-The process of becoming a foster parent in Indiana typically takes about 3 to 6 months, though it can vary depending on individual circumstances.
+The process of becoming a foster parent in Indiana typically takes about three to six months, though it can vary depending on individual circumstances.

-This time frame includes completing the required training, undergoing background checks, participating in home studies, and finalizing the licensing process.
+This time frame includes completing the required preservice sessions, undergoing background checks, participating in home studies, and finalizing the licensing process.

 Can single individuals apply to become foster parents in Indiana?